KSP-KOS/KOS/doc/source/structures/communication/message.rst

     :type: :struct:`Boolean`

-    Because there can be a delay between when the message was sent and when it was processed by the receiving script, it's possibile that the vessel that sent the message might not exist anymore.
+    Because there can be a delay between when the message was sent and when it was processed by the receiving script, it's possible that the vessel that sent the message might not exist anymore.
 It could have either exploded, or been recovered, or been merged into another vessel via docking.
 You can check the value of the ``:HASSENDER``